 •Collecting family recipes represents more than delicious food ideas.
 They can reflect bygone eras and become a legacy from past generations.
 Start your own collection of family recipes and share with the family.

 •Children's books offer education and entertainment as well as comfort to young readers.
 Reading books to children is the single most important activity a parent can do to prepare a child for future academic success.

-•Travel is by its very nature an adventure, but factor a disability into the family travel and things can get pretty scary.
-One of the biggest areas of concern for disabled travelers is air travel.
+• Travel is by its very nature an adventure, but factor a disability into the family travel and things can get pretty scary.
+One of the biggest areas of concern for disabled or special needs travelers is air travel.
 People just don't know what to expect, but it doesn't have to be that way.